 The primary cause of night sweat is due to the lower levels of estrogen production during the menopausal transition phase.
 The changes in the estrogen levels affect the hypothalamus in the brain, which is responsible for the regulation of body temperature.
 The other factors which contribute to the night sweats can be broadly classified into three sections; environmental, emotional and behavioral.
 Environmental factors include warm weather, hot rooms, hot showers, sleeping conditions and clothing worn while sleeping.
 Emotional triggers of night sweats are anxiety, stress, depression, unconditional fear and disturbing dreams.
 Behavioral factors are smoking, consumption of alcohol, hot or spicy foods, pills and drugs use

 There are different ways to treat night sweats in menopausal women.
 Adjusting lifestyle is the first choice of treatment.
 Avoid stressful situations or hot shower right before bed.
 Wear breathable, natural fabric clothes.
 Reduce the alcohol consumption and smoking.
 Avoid hot or spicy foods.
 Have positive, energy-boosting, loving and pleasant thoughts before sleeping.
 An overall health improvement mechanism will also be very effective to control night sweats.
 Exercise on regular basis, eating a nutritious diet, practicing deep, slow breathing, intake of vitamin rich products, yoga and meditation are some forms of lifestyle adjustments to handle night sweats.
 Though lifestyle changes bring great benefits to the overall health, it cannot manage the hormonal imbalance during the menopausal period.
-There are allopathic medications and natural remedies for the treatment of these hormonal fluctuations.

 The most popular medication for treating night sweats is hormone replacement therapy (HRT).
 This involves the greatest risk and is very expensive too.
 There are vitamin supplements like, Vitamin B complex, Vitamin E and Ibuprofen.
 Other treatments are blood pressure medications, antidepressants and hormone supplements.
 Though the drugs and the treatment give relief to night sweats, the risk of side effects is too high and also increases the chances of cancer in women.